Grummle/grummle.github.io/_posts/2013-08-23-Angular-From-Scratch.md

 At my current job, [Reachmail](http://www.reachmail.com), we've got a disgusting brownfield app.
 We've been working our way through a plethora of different technologies, methodoligies and theologies.
 We decided awhile ago that a one page app makes alot of sense in our case.

--People spend alot of time in the app per sitting, so js load times shouldn't be an issue overall.
+-   People spend alot of time in the app per sitting, so js load times shouldn't be an issue overall.
--Its an app that isn't public, meaning that SEO isn't an issue -The complexity of alot of the interaction is a royal pain with postbacks
+-   Its an app that isn't public, meaning that SEO isn't an issue
+-   The complexity of alot of the interaction is a royal pain with postbacks

 We initially started with backbone and it was amazing.
 It truly changed the way I think of development.
 I told my boss, There is no way
 I'm going back to developing in web forms or even exclusively MVC.
 As we started to work with backbone more and more we ran into more and